DirectED-Addis-Hub/docs/content/events/in-person-hackathon-day.md

 ## 📸 Photos & Media

-Photos and short videos from the in-person hackathon will be shared here after the event.
+You can find photos and short videos from the in-person hackathon in the drive folder below.

 👉 [Event Pictures and Videos](https://drive.google.com/drive/folders/134pTt_oxOmES_Z4MHqu-9PVfK0OKQgEQ?usp=sharing)